 The Department of Mechanical Engineering prepares students for the lifelong practice of mechanical engineering and related engineering disciplines.
 The department teaches students to become problem solvers through the application of science in order to deal with the relations among forces, work or energy, and power in designing systems, which will ultimately contribute to the betterment of the human environment.

-The Air Force Reserve Office Training Corps (Air Force ROTC) Detachment 004 is the only AFROTC detachment in Nevada.
-It covers Air Force Reserve Officer Training Corps recruiting for the entire state.
-Detachment 004 has commissioned numerous lieutenants since 2004 in various career fields, including cyber warfare, intelligence, security forces, engineering, combat rescue, flying, and more.
-As a cadet in Air Force ROTC, you'll be working toward a commission as a second lieutenant in the U.S. Air Force.
+The Air Force ROTC Detachment 004 is the only AFROTC detachment in Nevada and covers recruiting for the entire state.
+Cadets work towards a commission as a second lieutenant in the U.S. Air Force in various career fields including cyber warfare, intelligence, security forces, engineering, combat rescue, flying, and more.

 The program positions students to become successful and competitive in a growing entertainment market by being well-versed in engineering principles, new materials, new and emerging technologies, and traditional theatrical practices while still being able to recognize the artistic demands of the entertainment industry.

 UNLV's UAS programs provide students with the basic knowledge of the field's various components, preparing them for work in the industry.
-With Nevada's recent FAA designation as one of six regional sites for unmanned aerial vehicles development, students who will be uniquely prepared for future UAV pilot certification, the rules and standards of which are currently being developed by the FAA.
+With Nevada's FAA designation as one of seven regional sites for unmanned aerial vehicles development, students will be uniquely prepared to meet the small unmanned aircraft systems certification standards of the FAA.

 Students in the technology commercialization minor will have the basic education and understanding in what is required to start a business based on an innovative concept or technology they have developed.
 Through the certificate program, students will develop the skills needed for planning business operations and marketing plans.